kubernetes-hy/kubernetes-hy.github.io/pages/part5/part5.md

   countdown.stable.dwk/doomsday created

 $ kubectl get cd
-  NAME       LENGTH
+  NAME        LENGTH   DELAY
-  doomsday   14
+  doomsday   20       1200
 ```

-Next step is to make sure that countdowns at 0 are removed.
+Now we have a new resource.
+Next let's create a new custom controller that'll start a pod that runs a container from the image and makes sure countdowns are destroyed.
+This will require some coding..

+For the implementation I decided on a Kubernetes resource called *Jobs*. *Jobs* are...

 Exercise, a proxy ???